Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 **Issue 2:** Liquid on sides of collection tube after centrifuge step following Buffer AW2 addition.

-**Solution 2:** Re-run the spin-down step in a fresh spin column.
+**Solution:** Re-run the spin-down step in a fresh spin column.
 No additional buffer AW2 is added.
 If the issue persists, move to a new collection tube and respin.

+**Issue 3:** Low DNA yield

+**Solution:** Extract the same again using a different protocol, for example, the modified DNeasy Blood & Tissue protocol for small organisms or the DNeasy Plant protocol.

 **Record troubleshooting notes and issues in the lab notebook.**